ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments-drafts/pa4.md

 #### Part 2 (36 points total)

-- 10 points: `isValidPartitionResult`, graded automatically
+- 10 points: `isValidPartitionResult()`, graded automatically
-- 5 points: `generateInput`, graded automatically
+- 5 points: `generateInput()`, graded automatically
-- 11 points: `findCounterExample`, graded by how it performs on good and bad partitions that we provide, graded automatically
+- 11 points: `findCounterExample()`, graded automatically by how it performs on good and bad partitions that we provide.